MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-C-Fruit-Flies/section-301.32-4.md

 ##### § 301.32-4 Conditions governing the interstate movement of regulated articles from quarantined areas. #####

-Link to an amendment published at 87 FR 80004, Dec.
-29, 2022.

-Any regulated article may be moved interstate from a quarantined area2 only if moved under the following conditions:
+Any regulated article may be moved interstate from a quarantined area1 only if moved under the following conditions:

-2 Requirements under all other applicable Federal domestic plant quarantines and regulations must also be met.
+1 Requirements under all other applicable Federal domestic plant quarantines and regulations must also be met.

 (a) With a certificate or limited permit issued and attached in accordance with §§ 301.32-5 and 301.32-8;